 Responsible boating means you must also take care not to cause injury to our beautiful sea life.
 Please be sure to follow the signs and slow down for our manatees.

 Since 1979, Duncan Seawall, Dock and Boat Lift, LLC has been helping residents and businesses enjoy a Florida waterfront lifestyle.
 Equipped with highly-skilled staff and equipment, we are your full-service marine construction contractor.
 No matter the size of your waterfront project, we care about you and our Florida coastline.
-Let us show you how we care.
+Contact us today.